-Retirement accounts (except Roth IRAs) are almost always made up of IRD, which is taxable income to the estate, trust, or beneficiary who withdraws assets from a retirement account.
-In other words, neither a retirement account nor the assets in a retirement account receive a stepped-up basis on the death of the owner of the retirement account. §1014(c).
+Retirement accounts (except Roth IRAs) are almost always made up of IRD, which is taxable income to the estate, trust, or beneficiary who withdraws assets from a retirement account. §408(d)(1).
+As a result, neither a retirement account nor the assets in a retirement account receive a stepped-up basis on the death of the owner of the retirement account (the participant). §1014(c).
 Funds withdrawn from the retirement account are considered to be ordinary income, and must be reported on the income tax return of the recipient in the year of the withdrawal.
+In general, the taxation of receipts from an IRA are governed by §72, which governs annuities.

-That fact makes retirement accounts very dangerous to deal with, since an inadvertent withdrawal (or an inadvertent closing of the account, which is the same as a withdrawal) can trigger a very large income tax liability.
+The presence of IRD in retirement accounts makes retirement accounts very dangerous to deal with, since an inadvertent withdrawal (or an inadvertent closing of the account, which is the same as a withdrawal) can trigger a very large income tax liability.
 Proceed with caution.

 The income tax treatment of a retirement account under the Internal Revenue Code takes place despite the fact that local law often characterizes required retirement account withdrawals as constituting 10% income and 90% principal.
 For example, see Uniform Principal and Income Act §409.
 In Oregon, see ORS 129.355.
 In Washington, required retirement account withdrawals constitute 4% income and 96% principal.
-RCW 11.104A.180.
+RCW 11.104A.180; RCW 11.104B.200(2) after 1/1/22.
 Although those local law provision are not followed for income tax purposes (due to the characterization of retirement accounts as IRD, and thus as ordinary income), the local law plays a large role in determining what distributions may be made under the terms of the governing instrument.
 For example, a trust agreement that prohibits distributions of principal will be constrained by local law definitions of principal and income.
+For example, such a trust will be unable to distribute to the trust's beneficiary distributions that the trust received from an IRA, because those IRA distributions will be categorized as principal (in whole or in part) under trust law, but will constitute taxable income under tax law.

 One exception to the income tax rule that retirement accounts are usually made up entirely of IRD: in some cases portions of a retirement account are attributable to after-tax (non-deductible) contributions.
 Those portions have income tax basis and are not considered to be IRD.
 The challenge is finding out whether the decedent made any non-deductible contributions.
 Such contributions were supposed to have been reported to the IRS annually with the decedent's individual income tax return (Form 1040), using Form 8606.
 One hopes that the decedent did so, and kept copies of his tax returns.
+Another example is a Roth IRA, which is generally not made up of IRD.